Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 When we think about traditional leadership development approaches, we often think of classroom-based courses.

-Now before we talk about why they don’t always work, it is important to point out why they do work.
+Now before we talk about why they don’t always work—alone and without reinforcement, that is—it is important to point out why they do work.

-On-the-job coaching reinforces this and ensures that learning is embedded into practice.
+On-the-job learning (or digital coaching) reinforces this, and ensures that learning is embedded into practice.

-That said, it can’t be ignored that when used alone, classroom-based training has severe limitations:
+That said, it can’t be ignored that when used alone, classroom-based training has severe limitations, such as the fact that:

 Traditional leadership development approaches aren’t scalable

-With a significant increase in the number of remote and hybrid workforces post-Covid, not to mention geographically dispersed teams, trying to offer face to face leadership training to everyone in your organization just isn’t feasible.
+With a significant increase in the number of remote and hybrid workforces post-Covid, not to mention geographically dispersed teams, trying to offer face-to-face leadership training to everyone in your organization might not be feasible.

 In fact, not only is it not scalable, but it’s also not cost-effective.